All "static" spherically symmetric perfect fluid solutions of Einstein's equations with constant equation of state parameter and finite-polynomial "mass function": All finite-polynomial solutions for the mass function from the standard OV equation

 giving arbitrary $B$ and, after elimination of $w^{2}$ by using (\ref{wsq}), the equation

 which not only gives $n$ in terms of $m$ and $w$, but also means that $w$ is rational.

-A careful inspection of (\ref{w_from_m}) shows that there are only three values of $m$ giving rational $w$: 18, 15 and 3.
-For each $m$, there are two $w$ values, making a total of four subcases of subcase {\em 1.1}, since $m \neq 3$:\\
+A careful inspection of (\ref{w_from_m}) shows that there are only three values of $m$ giving two rational $w$: 18, 15 and 3, with two attendant $w$ values each.
+The "brute force" approach is applicable now and shows that all the $m=18$ and $m=15$ cases fail (The $m=3$ cases turn out to belong to case 1.3).\\